CDU-HIT238/slides/week3/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 #### Personas
 * Beatrice, a 70 year old woman who has trouble with phones.
 She has high blood pressure and takes blood thinners.
-She recently had pneumona and had to take a prolonged course of antibiotics.
+She recently had pneumonia and had to take a prolonged course of antibiotics.
 * Kevin, a 45 year old carer for his elderly father.
-His father is perscribed heart medication his father often forgets to take.
+His father is prescribed heart medication his father often forgets to take.
 * Susan, A 12 year old diabetic.
 She has only recently been diagnosed and doesn't like having to take insular or check or blood sugar as she finds it disrupts her other activities.